 Angelenos want mobility solutions that are good for the planet and create more enjoyable travel experiences.
-Prior to the COVID-19 pandemic, about 13.4 percent of our commute-based trips in Los Angeles were made by walking, biking, and taking public transit, while 69.6 percent of all commute-based trips were made by people driving alone.
-1 With just two or three percent fewer cars on the road, congestion delays could be reduced by 10 to 15 percent.2 By switching a few drive alone trips to more sustainable ways of getting around we can increase both the satisfaction of a broader portion of travelers and reduce greenhouse gas emissions to create safer, healthier communities.
-So, how is our City striving to make this happen?
+Prior to the COVID-19 pandemic, about 70 percent of all commute-based trips were made by people driving alone.1 With just two or three percent fewer cars on the road, congestion delays could be reduced by 10 to 15 percent.2 By switching a few drive alone trips to more sustainable ways of getting around we can improve the transportation user experience and reduce greenhouse gas emissions to create safer, healthier communities.